 Digestion and Absorption of Lipids

 Lipids are organic compounds comprising of fatty acids, which are insoluble in water.
 Fats are the most common examples of lipids.
 The insoluble property of lipids makes the digestion and absorption of fats a complicated process.

 Since they are hydrophobic in nature, fats stick together as a large glob of insoluble mass after reaching the stomach.
 It is broken down with the help of bile juice, which contains bile salts.
-These broken molecules are then acted upon by pancreatic lipase, the major fat-absorbing enzyme in the body.
+These broken molecules are then acted upon by pancreatic lipase, the major fat-absorbing enzymes in the body.

 Pancreatic lipase breaks down fats into very small molecules of free fatty acids and monoglycerides, which are small enough for the small intestine to push through into the bloodstream.